FlagHater/firefoxCSS-noir/README.md

 9. Restart Firefox
 10. Done!

+(If you would like the "expand sidebar" menu to be a Firefox logo svg, just download the Firefox svg in ``img/`` and place that in your `chrome` folder.)

 ## Issues/Suggestions
 If an issue or a bug is found, please create an issue!
 I will try my best to re-write something.
 Please note that this is my first Firefox CSS theme, and so it may not be the most organised or efficient.
 Feel free to suggest any changes/modifications in either  "pull-requests", or even in "issues"!
 Feedback is greatly appreciated!